Dealing with Lawn Thatch

 If you have a ride-on-mower, there are rake attachments available that can be used for de-thatching.
 This is particularly useful when de-thatching very large lawns and will massively speed up the process.

 After removing all of the thatch from your lawn, you may want to over-seed the lawn if it is thin in places and want to help the lawn recover quickly.

-After successfully removing all of the thatch on your lawn, it may be beneficial to follow up and aerate it to help oxygen & water penetrate deep into the soil – where your grass roots will be able to reach.
+After successfully removing all of the thatch on your lawn, it may be beneficial to follow up and aerate it to help oxygen and water penetrate deep into the soil where your grass roots will be able to reach.
 This will also help any new grass seeds you want to sow as well as helping prevent further thatch build-up in the future.
 Aerating is part of effective lawn management and should be done 1-2 times per year to help the roots deep under the soil.